livepeer/LIPs/LIPs/LIP-partial-unbonding.md

 }:
 ```

-Whenever a new unbonding lock is created totalUnbondingLocks would be incremented and the new lock would be assigned totalUnbondingLocks - 1as its ID.
+Whenever a new unbonding lock is created totalUnbondingLocks would be incremented and the new lock would be assigned totalUnbondingLocks - 1 as its ID.

 A benefit in using a mapping instead of an array is that it allows the addition of additional variables to the UnbondingLock struct in a future upgrade if necessary.